phibkro/connect4-javafx/README.md

 Our requirements for this product are as follows:

--   [x] A user or multiple users, shall be able to play a game of chess locally on the same machine where the white and black players alternate playing moves
+- [x] A user or multiple users, shall be able to play a game of Connect 4 locally on the same machine where the players alternate playing moves
--   [x] A user shall not be able to play illegal moves
+- [x] A user shall not be allowed to play illegal moves
--   [ ] A user shall be able to browse the move history of a finished game
 - [x] A user shall be able to import a finished game with a file to browse
+- [x] A user shall be able to import an unfinished game and continue playing.
 - [x] A user shall be able to export a finished game to store or share

 ### Class descriptions - TODO